 This is a great method to smoke baby back ribs.
-We wrote an article on popular methods to smoke ribs which you can read here.
+We wrote an article on popular methods for smoking ribs.

 Use a good knife and cut between each rib bone.
 I find it simpler to slice the ribs the bone side up.
 You can also add more of your favorite sauce to your smoked pork ribs and enjoy.

-Meat temperature notes: When cooking any meat, please make sure you follow USDA Meat’s recommended temperature.
+Meat temperature notes: When cooking any type of meat, please make sure you follow USDA Meat’s recommended temperature.
 Here is a chart you can use.

 Here is a meat temperature chart you can use as a reference when grilling and smoking meats.